How to Monitor with Prometheus

 - Grafana installed (optional — needed for the dashboard step)

-Sortie exposes /metrics on the same port as the JSON API and HTML dashboard.
-Pass --port at launch:
+Sortie starts the HTTP server by default on 127.0.0.1:7678.
+The /metrics endpoint shares the same port as the JSON API and HTML dashboard.
+Confirm it is live:

 # HELP sortie_sessions_running Number of currently running agent sessions.